 Hiking Half Dome Yosemite National Park

-Rated as extremely strenuous with a 4,800-foot gain, reaching this part of the trail has been so rewarding.
+Rated as extremely strenuous with a 4,800-foot gain, and as you reach this part of the trail, it is definitely rewarding.
 But prior to reaching the climb on the cables, you have to get through Sub Dome.
-Climbing here is not as difficult as it looks, because it can be intimidating.
+You might be asking what’s Sub Dome?
+Once you have reached the Sub Dome area, you have been hiking for several hours.
+This trail includes steep inclines with rock step switchbacks.
+It is an area just before you will begin to hike Half Dome cables.
+However, climbing here is not as difficult as it looks, because it can be intimidating.

 My goals for this hiking adventure are to take one step at a time, and that is exactly what I did!
 We made it to the top of Half Dome around 10:45 a.m.
 The time it took me to climb the cables was about 30 minutes because I made stops to rest as well as let hikers pass by as they were coming down.
+For safety reasons, it is important to be courteous to other hikers.
 The views at the top are absolutely incredible!
-These massive granite cliffs and rock formations challenge both the body and mind.
+These massive slippery granite cliffs and rock formations challenge both the body and mind.
+All of these elements only add to the Half Dome hike difficulty.
 Here’s a perfect description and visionary of the final stretch to Half Dome Summit.

-Since we have now experienced the awesome Mist Trail, we decided to take another path down on our return.
+There are different hiking trail options that will get you to Half Dome.
+Hiking in Yosemite via the Mist Trail is absolutely amazing.
+So, since we have now experienced the Mist Trail on the way up, we decided to take another path down on our return.
 We take the John Muir Trail which is longer yet not as steep and has several switchbacks.
+And includes stunning views of nature and Nevada Falls.
 Our hiking adventure would end up totaling approximate 16-17 miles for the day.
 It’s great to be able to see two different trails on one trip.

 We are completely exhausted upon our return but feeling a sense of accomplishment and still in a daze knowing that we just completed one of the most iconic hiking trails in the world.
 According to the information pamphlet, a note found in the 1868 Yosemite guidebook stated; “the summit of Half Dome will never be trodden by human foot.”